 Nestle shareholders witnessed a Greenpeace activist rappelling into the meeting from the roof and raising the issues that have been all over Facebook for the last month.

-Nestle did issue a statement addressing the raised controversy several days prior to the shareholder meeting, but the issue now seems to be about the perceived urgency and timing.
+Nestle issued a sustainability approach statement addressing the raised controversy several days prior to the shareholder meeting, and the issue now seems to be about understanding public opinion, perceived urgency and timing.